blsnwbrdr/brandonlew.com/README.md

 # Brandon Lew

-A portfolio website with custom JavaScript code that randomizes the display of personal photography.
+A portfolio website with custom built CSS and JavaScript, including code that randomizes the display of personal photography.

 ## Scripts